Overview of District Departments

 The district Special Education Department is located at Forest Park Elementary School, 100 Forest Drive, 869-6759.
 For more information on Special Education, click here.

-The district Textbooks Service is responsible for ordering, invoicing and distributing of all textbooks for both district school students (about 5,200) and private and parochial school students (about 700), maintaining a computerized textbook inventory and internal auditing.
+The district Textbooks Service is responsible for ordering, invoicing and distributing of all textbooks for both district school students (about 5,000) and private and parochial school students (about 700), maintaining a computerized textbook inventory and internal auditing.
 Private and parochial textbooks are distributed in August and returned in June to the book depository at Shaker Road Elementary School (the entrance is from Miracle Lane onto Kings Court).
 The textbook phone number is (518) 489-0685.
 A pick up and drop off schedule is published on this website during those periods.
 Textbook request forms can be found on the Forms page of the website.

 The South Colonie Transportation Department runs an average of 80 buses each day – traveling about 15,000 miles a year.
 Approximately 5,200 public school students and a variety of private and parochial students ride South Colonie buses daily.
 For more information on the Transportation Department, click here.